Communication and Public Awareness

 Dr. Mokhtarian has specialized in the application of rigorous quantitative methods to the study of travel behavior for more than 40 years.
 A key research interest has been the impact of telecommunications technology on travel behavior.
 She has authored or co-authored more than 200 refereed journal articles, technical reports, and other publications, including more than 40 peer-reviewed articles relating to teleworking.

 The presentation is free and will be held online.
-Please RSVP to receive a link to log in: firstname.lastname@example.org or 208/475-2232.
+Please RSVP to receive a link to register: firstname.lastname@example.org or 208/475-2229.

 An Introduction to Innovative Transportation Finance